maropu/spark-query-log-plugin/README.md

 ## TODO

  - Implements various connectors (e.g., PostgreSQL and MySQL) to store query logs
- - Supports more features to estimate query similarites
+ - Supports more features to estimate query similarities
+ - Add rules for plan regularization (See [6])

 ## Bug reports